PrairieLearn/PrairieLearn/doc/elements.md

 </pl-multiple-choice>
 ```

+A `pl-multiple-choice` element selects **one** correct answer and zero or more
+incorrect answers and displays them in a random order as radio buttons.

 Attribute | Type | Default | Description
 --- | --- | --- | ---
 `answers-name` | string | — | Variable name to store data in.